arunpranav-at/HobMind/README.md

 - Use the browser devtools and the backend logs to debug API issues.
 - For dependency problems in the frontend, `npm install --legacy-peer-deps` is included in the Quick start to work around legacy peer conflicts.

-Testing

-There are no automated tests provided in the repo by default.
-Adding unit and integration tests is recommended as a next step.
-Suggested quick tests:
-- Add a few Jest unit tests for backend model validation and API route handlers.
-- Add a couple of React Testing Library tests for critical frontend components.

 Deployment notes

 - Backend: can be deployed to any Node-compatible host or containerized via the provided `Dockerfile` in `backend/`.